berradiayounes/air-force-11/README.md

 * **Topic Modeling**

-We implemeted two different approaches : **LDA with gensim** and **Non-negative matrix factorization (NMF)**
+We implemeted two different approaches : **LDA with gensim** and **Non-negative matrix factorization (NMF)**.

-However we chose to go with NMF embeddings as they were faster
+However we chose to go with NMF embeddings as they were faster.

 * **Aspect Based Sentiment Analysis**